 No huge changes here, with Peter Sagan’s team still rolling on Specialized bikes.
 Expect to see the disc-equipped aero Venge getting a lot of show time and winning races, while the Tarmac in a choice of rim or disc brakes will be used for hillier stages and the Roubaix for the cobbled classics.
 Last year Sagan switched between rim and disc brakes depending on the individual race, will he do the same again this year?

 Born from the ashes of the BMC Racing team, this squad will bring a fresh new look to the peloton with its bright orange team kit.
 You’ll also need to get used to seeing Olympic champion Greg Van Avarmaet on a Giant bike this year complete with mostly Giant branded equipment, save for the Shimano Dura-Ace Di2 groupset.
-Giant, of course, has been present in the peloton for a few years and enjoyed much success (Giro d’Italia with Tom Dumoulin) and will be hoping for more victories with this new partnership.
+But helping to spot him is the special gold paint job the Olympic champion rides.

 Team Dimension Data